 Support throughout your studies

 Students will be required to submit three 2000 word assignments during the first year.
-Together these assignments constitute 30% of the final overall mark for the Postgraduate Diploma.

 The follow-up MA is open to students who successfully complete the Diploma.
 It involves the research for and writing of a dissertation under supervision.
 You are expected to spend at least 110 hours engaged in self-directed study.
 You are assessed exclusively by your dissertation which needs to be passed with at least 50%.